justbeat99/Jointly-modeling-transfer-learning-of-industrial-chain-information-and-deep-learning-for-stock-predi/README.md

 the ralated files of Jointly modeling transfer learning of industrial chain information and deep learning for stock prediction.

-Since the amount of experimental data exceeds 50g, we will gradually upload relevant data.
+Since the data size of the experiment exceeds 50G, we will gradually upload the relevant data.